cwhuang29/article-sharing-website/README.md

 - [x]  CSRF token
 - [x]  Support HTTPS
 - [x]  Add an "only administrators can view" option
+- [x]  Outline and cover photo for the overview page
 - [ ]  Logger
 - [ ]  Reset password
 - [ ]  Support Google login